Insoumis/laec-est-toi/README.md

 Mostly people who unwittingly contributed to the project.

+- La France Insoumise
 - Baba Is You
+- Baba Is You Discord Community
 - Godot Game Engine Contributors
 - Kenney (CC0 assets from https://kenney.nl/)
 - La Riot Insoumise
+- Milou